Mono Test & Treatment

 Unfortunately, since mono is a viral infection, there are no medications for the specific treatment of mono.
 The best thing that can be done is getting plenty of bed rest, good nutrition, and drinking plenty of fluids.
 Certain antibiotics may be prescribed if a secondary infection develops, such as strep throat or a sinus infection, but medications such as amoxicillin and other penicillin derivatives can cause a rash, even if the patient is not allergic to these drugs.

-If you suspect you may have mono, visit one of the six Midwest Express Clinic urgent care locations today.
+If you suspect you may have mono, visit one of our Midwest Express Clinic urgent care locations today.